Knowing What to do when someone dies

 If your loved one passes away while they are a resident of an Aged Care or Nursing home, either a Registered Nurse or the Director of Nursing at the facility will make contact with the Doctor and contact your nominated Funeral Director.

 Here at Silver Dove Funerals, we will then liaise between all parties to take care of the transfer of your loved one to the Funeral Home.
 Silver Dove Funerals provide a twenty-four-hour, seven-day-a-week service to help you anytime day or night, so call us as soon as you feel you can.

 When a person dies in the care of a Hospital, the resident Doctor who was present before the passing will provide a Medical Cause of Death Certificate.

-If a loved one dies Overseas or Interstate
+When Someone dies Overseas or Interstate

-Who to Notify Next – Your Checklist
+Who to Notify Next – Your Printable Checklist

 Support networks and useful links that you may need to use at the time of someone’s passing.

 Sands – (Free) Help and counselling for miscarriages, stillborn and newborn deaths

 1300 072 637

 Lifeline – (Free) Support, help and counselling 24/7